Cilantro Lime Shrimp

 - In a large ceramic or glass mixing bowl, combine the extra virgin olive oil, fresh lime juice, finely chopped cilantro, onion powder, garlic powder, and chili powder.

-- Add the fully cooked, chilled shrimp directly into the bowl with the emulsified marinade.
+- Add the fully cooked, chilled shrimp directly into the bowl with the marinade.
 (Tossing post-cook ensures the acidic lime juice does not chemically "cook" or toughen the raw protein, preserving a flawless, tender snap).

 - Season the shrimp aggressively with kosher salt and coarse black pepper to taste.